-- 21.1.1 Official rules for shall be those published in the current edition of the National Federation Baseball Rules Book. - 21.1.2 School athletic programs at all levels are subject to disciplinary action when a school team is removed from the floor or field prior to the completion of a contest. - 21.1.3 Regulation Game, Completed Game, Suspended Game - 21.1.3.1 Regulation Game A legal game is a game that fulfils the requirements outlined in the National Federation Baseball Rule Book.
-(4 1⁄2 or 5 innings).
-Game Under - 21.1.3.2 Completed Game A completed game is a game that meets regulation game status and meets one of the following criteria: - 21.1.3.2.1 Has played out the required number of innings (7) - 21.1.3.2.2 Has been called (ended) by the umpires following a "game under suspension" - 21.1.3.3 Suspension A game under suspension is a game that has been delayed due to weather or field conditions that will be completed prior to teams and umpires leaving the field. - 21.1.3.3.1 Suspended Game A suspended game is a game that has gone beyond 4 1⁄2 or 5 innings and has been stopped due to weather or field conditions, and, if stopped by the umpires due to conditions not improving, leaves the contest in a tie.

-Note: A regular season varsity contest may not result in a tie, even if it went 5 innings.
+- 21.1.1 Official rules for baseball shall be those published in the current edition of the National Federation Baseball Rules Book. - 21.1.2 School athletic programs at all levels are subject to disciplinary action when a school team is removed from the floor or field prior to the completion of a contest. - 21.1.3 Regulation Game, Completed Game, Suspended Game - 21.1.3.1 Regulation Game A legal game is a game that fulfils the requirements outlined in the National Federation Baseball Rule Book.
+(4 1⁄2 or 5 innings). - 21.1.3.2 Completed Game A completed game is a game that meets regulation game status and meets one of the following criteria: - 21.1.3.2.1 Has played out the required number of innings (7) - 21.1.3.2.2 Has been called (ended) by the umpires following a "game under suspension" - 21.1.3.3 Suspension A game under suspension is a game that has been delayed due to weather or field conditions that will be completed at a later time.
+NOTE: A regular season varsity contest may not result in a tie, even if it went 5 innings.
 It must be played to a concluding contest win for one of the competing teams following the "suspended" game protocol.